When to use it

 - Check the net impact.
 Maybe your 18,200.
 That’s $800 less listed value, but it might mean faster sales.

-- If the trade-off looks right, click Apply.
+- If the trade-off looks right, click Save Prices in Hoard.
 If not, cancel and change the markup back.

 Example: adding a pricing rule

-Say you just bookmarked a search and set a 1.50x multiplier on it (see the bookmark and pricing rule tutorial).- Click Mass Reprice to see the impact
+Say you just bookmarked a search and set a 1.50x multiplier on it (see the bookmark and pricing rule tutorial).- Click Preview Prices to see the impact

 - The preview shows those cards jumping from 1.20x to 1.50x